akaihola/darker/CONTRIBUTING.rst

         --modify-readme \
         --modify-contributors

-GitHub is configured to use Travis CI on each pull request to
+GitHub is configured to use Github Actions on each pull request to

 - run the test suite using Pytest
 - do static type checking using Mypy
+- lint the code using various linters
 - check code formatting using Black

 .. _GitHub personal access token: